willwillis/app-a-week/readme.md

 # (One) Application A Week

 ## Objective
-While listening to atomic habits, I decided to start a system for keeping my development skills sharp.
+While listening to atomic habits, I decided to start a system for keeping my development skills sharp(er).
-Secondarily, my work github activity heat map looks great, while my personal gh account doesn't.
-I'm hoping this exercise improves those optics.

 ## Release Log

-### Week 1
+### Week 1 - print-saturdays.pl
-- 2023-06-03 Perl script to generate the weeks and deadlines on this page.
+- 2023-06-03 A [Perl](https://www.perl.org/) script that generated the markdown for the weeks and deadlines on this page.
+Modules: [DateTime](https://metacpan.org/pod/DateTime)

 ### Week 2
 - 2023-06-10